This Easy Blueberry Cheesecake Dessert with a light and creamy no-bake cheesecake layer is a fabulous make-ahead dessert choice for any time of year!

 Crust

-- Combine graham cracker crumbs, melted butter, and sugar in a food processor or a mixing bowl until well combined.
-Transfer to a 13- x 9-inch baking dish and press down firmly to form crust.
-Bake until edges are golden brown, 10 to 12 minutes.
+• Place the graham crackers in a bowl of a food processor and pulse until finely ground.
+Add the melted butter, and sugar and pulse again until well combined.
+Transfer the crumb mixture to a 9- x 13-inch baking dish and press down firmly to form an even layer.
+Bake until the edges are golden brown, 10 to 12 minutes.
 Set aside to cool completely before filling.

-- Use an electric mixer to beat together the cream cheese, sugar and vanilla.
+• Use an electric mixer to beat together the cream cheese, sugar and vanilla.
 Use a spoon to fold in the whipped topping and mix until well combined.
-Carefully spread cheesecake mixture over prepared crust.
+Carefully spread cheesecake mixture over the cooled crust.

-- Spoon blueberry topping on top of filling, spreading out evenly.
-Cover and refrigerate for several hours or overnight.
-Slice into squares and serve.
+• Cover and refrigerate for several hours or overnight.
+Then, slice into squares and serve.

 Notes